dafny-lang/dafny/docs/HowToFAQ/Errors-Rewriter.md

 to the nesting of subexpressions.
 For example, parallel conjuncts or disjuncts may be written with the same indentation.
 This warning occurs when the observed indentation is likely to cause a misunderstanding of the code, particularly of the precedence of operations.
-It is suggested to use parentheses or to redo the indentation.
+It is suggested to use parentheses or to redo the indentation to make the structure of the expression clearer.

 ## **Warning: unusual indentation in _what_ (which ends at _location_); do you perhaps need parentheses?**